Dual-induced multifractality in online viewing activity: RESULTS

-Although the inter-event interval distributions in respect to activity levels show fat tail, we still want to probe whether this property is reserved in whole community (i.e, system).
-Figure \ref{fig:timeInter_all} shows that the inter-event time distributions of Movielens and Netflix at whole community level.
-It can be seen that it is fitted by an exponential cut-off power law distribution for Movielens and approximate power law one for Netflix, which suggests that the fat tail is generic.
-Furthermore, the events are aggregated from all users in whole community, and the resulting time series is investigated to unveil the long-term correlation.
-As shown in Fig \ref{fig:DFA_all}, the Hurst exponents obtained from 1-order and 2-order DFA are robust and approximately close to 0.9 and 1 for Movielens and Netflix, respectively, which shows very strong long-term correlation.
-These Hurst exponents also associate with the spectrum of time series obeying $\frac{1}{f}$ scaling, suggesting the self-organized criticality of system.
-Moreover, the time series of events in whole community are shuffled preserving the distribution of inter-event times and find the Hurst exponents reduce into 0.5, which suggests that the long-term correlation in system is due to interdependence in the activity (named `true correlation' in Ref~\cite{Rybski2012}).
+The inter-event time distributions with respect to activity levels have a fat tail, but we still must determine whether this property is maintained throughout the community (i.e., the entire system).
+Figure~\ref{fig:timeInter_all} shows the inter-event time distributions of Movielens and Netflix at the communal level.
+It can be seen that it is fitted by an exponential cut-off power law distribution for Movielens and approximate power law one for Netflix, which suggests that the fat tail is generic to the system.
+Further, We aggregate the records from all users in the community, and investigate the resulting time series to quantify the long-term correlations.
+Figure~\ref{fig:DFA_all} shows that although the fluctuation functions are somewhat affected by the oscillations associated with periodic patterns of activity, the Hurst exponents we obtain from 1-order and 2-order DFA are robust and approximately 0.9 and 1 for Movielens and Netflix, respectively.
+They exhibit strong long-term correlations and are also associated with a time series spectrum with $\frac{1}{f}$ scaling, suggesting that there is self-organized criticality in the system.
+We shuffle these time series of the entire community to preserve the distribution of inter-event times and find that the Hurst exponents reduce to 0.5, which suggests that the long-term systemic correlation is due to interdependence (which Ref.~\cite{Rybski2012} calls ``true correlation'').